 Stats2

-So what’s the best type of grill to choose?
+So what’s the best type

 There are many, many different types and styles of BBQ grills, as well as prices and of course it all depends on what you want to and how proficient a BBQ’er you, so what’s the easiest way to choose;